Xelieu/xelieu.github.io/docs/jp-lazy-guide/transferJPMNToLapis.md

 If you've been using `JPMN` Format and want to transfer to `Lapis`

 !!!Warning Make sure to backup your cards first
+    You must `backup` your deck just to be safe

     1. On Anki, right click your `deck`
     2. Select `Export`
     3. Make sure these options are checked: `Include scheduling information`, `Include Deck presets`, `Include Media`